 Training the Mind, based on the commentaries, Universal Compassion and The New Eight Steps to Happiness

 The Heart Sutra, based on the commentary, The New Heart of Wisdom

 Guide to the Bodhisattva’s Way of Life, based on the commentary, Meaningful to Behold

 Types of Mind, based on the commentary, How to Understand the Mind

-We are studying The New Eight Steps to Happiness.
+We will begin the study of Eight Steps to Happiness in September.
 This text offers an in-depth and practical explanation of one of Buddhism’s best-loved teachings, Eight Verses of Training the Mind, by the great Tibetan Bodhisattva, Langri Tangpa.

 The book presents clear methods for transforming all life’s dif culties into valuable spiritual insights, for improving our relationships, and for bringing greater patience, empathy and compassion into our daily life.
 For centuries, these methods have brought lasting peace, inspiration and happiness to countless people.
 Geshe Kelsang Gyatso shares rich insights into this ancient wisdom to help us nd joy and meaning in our busy, modern lives.